Bell-bottoms: 1960s and 1970s

 In the 1970s, bell-bottoms moved back into mainstream fashion via Brian Spiller; Sonny and Cher helped popularize bell-bottoms in the US by wearing them on their popular television show.
 The pants were typically flared from the knee down, with bottom leg openings of up to twenty-six inches.
 Made from denim, bright cotton and satin polyester, they were so popular that they became a symbol of the outlandish and colorful style of the decade.

-Loon pants (shortened from "balloon pants") were a variant on bell-bottomed trousers, with an increased flare.
+Loon pants (shortened from "balloon pants") are a variant on bell-bottomed trousers, with an increased flare.
 They were worn occasionally by go-go dancers on the British television music variety show Ready Steady Go! in 1966.

-Elephant bells, popular in the mid-to-late 1970s, were similar to loon pants, but were typically made of denim.
+Elephant bells, popular in the mid-to-late 1970s, are similar to loon pants, but were typically made of denim.
 Elephant bells had a marked flare below the knee, often covering the wearer's shoes.
 The preferred shoes were platform shoes with soles at least 2 in thick and heels 4 to 5 in to keep the pants' hems off the ground.

-After the rise of punk rock in the late 1970s, bell-bottoms began to become less-fashionable as the decade drew to a close.
-By 1979, skin-tight trousers or 1950s-style drain pipes were much more in vogue, with bell-bottoms been seen as having had their day, remaining in fashion circa 1967–1979.
+After the rise of punk rock in the late 1970s, bell-bottoms began to become less fashionable as the decade drew to a close.
+By 1979, skin-tight trousers or 1950s-style drain pipes were much more in vogue, with bell-bottoms seen as having had their day, remaining in fashion circa 1967–1978.

+1990s to 2000s

 A revival of bell-bottoms occurred after bands such as The Stone Roses, Happy Mondays and The Charlatans re-introduced them in late 1989 and the early 1990s.